-Pro and Con Grid in Large Courses (Remote Instruction)
+Pro and Con Grid in Large Courses (online)

-Facilitating a Pro and Con Grid active learning activity in a large course during remote instruction
+Facilitating a Pro and Con Grid active learning activity in a large online course.

 Time and Effort